Article On Finding, Interviewing, and

 ► If you have a large budget or you need a celebrity, a bureau might very well be a good way to book the big names.
 Some of the biggest names, in fact, will only book through bureaus so that they don’t have to deal with direct calls.

 ► Speakers bureaus are in the phone book and you can start the process quickly.
-Of course, some are better than others, so you may have to shop for a good fit with the right bureau and then the right speaker.

 ADVANTAGES TO FINDING A SPEAKER YOURSELF:

 ► Bureaus are in business to make money on percentage.
 Therefore, it behooves them to only promote highly paid speakers.
-Sometimes, this might be fine for you; at other times, you might miss out on a quality speaker who would have been in your budget.
+Sometimes, this might be fine for you; at other times, you might miss out on a quality speaker who would have been in your smaller budget.
 Most bureaus turn down speakers whose fees aren’t “worth their time” for their percentage, so you don’t get access to them.

 ► Speakers are happier to take direct clients because they don’t have to pay commission.
 This could affect both their willingness and ability to be flexible in meeting your needs as they draw up the contracts themselves.
-Bureaus may put restrictions in the contract that limit what the speaker can do with you.
+Bureaus may put restrictions in the contract that limit what the speaker can and will do with you.

 ► Bureaus may not know the local market of your meeting.
 You may be encouraged to use the person they love who is six hours away.
 While there is nothing wrong with flying the right speaker in for an event, a local person is sometimes desirable because housing, travel expenses, delayed flights, and familiarity with the geographical area are never an issue.
 Plus, you may want to take advantage of his other local services afterward, if you are impressed!